johann-solo/om-go/site/content/blog/2016-12-25-ponche-french-toast 2.10.23 PM.md

 excerpt: A boozy twist to a brunch staple
 ---

 French toast is one of my husbands favourite breakfast foods.
 He has a long history of making and eating it from the age 11 in fact.
 I on the other hand am not as big a fan.
 It's not that I don't like it, because I do but it's just not my favourite thing to eat for breakfast.
-I find it time consuming to make and and a bit to decadent for an everyday kind of breakfast.
-I'm also not a fan of making it because i think it's messy and too much trouble.
+I find it time consuming to make and a bit to decadent for an everyday kind of breakfast.
+I'm also not a fan of making it because I think it's messy and too much trouble.
 If I had a choice I would rather make pancakes from scratch than make
 French toast.
 That is why I love making overnight French toast.
 <br>

 The beauty of it is that It's the same French toast but you can make it ahead of time.
-No need to dip toast individually and Stand by he stove and cook each piece, and it feeds and pleases a crowd or in my husbands case it can feed him for a few days.
-I love to make it on holidays when your having a slow morning and can actually sit and enjoy a long breakfast and a few cups of coffee.
+No need to dip toast individually and stand by he stove and cook each piece, and it feeds and pleases a crowd or in my husbands case it can feed him for a few days.
+I love to make it on holidays when you are having a slow morning and can actually sit and enjoy a long breakfast and a few cups of coffee.
 It's the perfect thing to make if you have guests staying with you too.
 Always a great treat to wake up smelling this beautiful French toast baking.
 I also love to make it when we are away with a group for the weekend.
 It makes for a wonderful addition to a brunch menu.
-Just add a fruit salad and lots of maple syrup, bacon and strong coffee and you have the most perfect brunch and you didn't have to slave over a hot oven for an hour dipping and flipping your toast.
+Just add a fruit salad and lots of maple syrup, bacon and strong coffee and you have the most perfect brunch and you didn't have to slave over a hot stove for an hour dipping and flipping your toast.

 <br>
 <br>
 ![Ponche de creme French Toast](/img/DEC2016/ponche_toast_2.jpg)